Updated: April 29, 2019

-I’ve heard about this concept before, through my good friend Ka Edong, but it was my first time to learn about it through a facilitated workshop.
+I’ve heard about this concept before through a friend, but it was my first time to learn about it through a facilitated workshop.

 Coach Mel started his session by showing us this picture, then began describing the different kinds of thinkers, starting from Person D, until Person A.